 I guess I’ll have to start reading Designers & Dragons next.

-Posted on November 12, 2015, in books, reviews, roleplaying and tagged book review, empire of imagination, gary gygax, michael witwer, of dice and men, roleplaying, stan lee, tabletop games, tsr.
+Posted on November 12, 2015, in book review, books, reviews, roleplaying and tagged book review, empire of imagination, gary gygax, michael witwer, of dice and men, roleplaying, stan lee, tabletop games, tsr.
 Bookmark the permalink.
-Leave a comment.
+2 Comments.